DarkAssassin23/Server_Connect/README.md

 # Server Connect
-**Version:** 1.2.1<br />
+**Version:** 2.0<br />
-**Published Date:** 2/27/2021
+**Published Date:** 12/2/2021

 GENERAL USAGE NOTES
 ----------------------
-- This software is equipped with a CLI to manage all your ssh connections and access them anywhere on your system without having to use ssh-keygen
+- This software is equipped with a CLI to manage all your ssh connections for you and access them anywhere on your system without having to use ssh-keygen and needing to maintain a config file for it

 ---------